Learn More About Desmond U. Patton

 The algorithms that power artificial intelligence (AI) tools are built on a foundation of human judgement calls – but humans sometimes make mistakes.
 How can organizations confidently take advantage of the benefits associated with modern technology while avoiding negative impacts on surrounding communities?

 “Human experts and tech experts need to work together,” says Desmond Upton Patton, the University of Pennsylvania’s Brian and Randi Schwartz University Professor (the highest professorship at Penn) and Penn Integrates Knowledge University Professor who also has joint appointments in the School of Social Policy & Practice, the Annenberg School for Communication, and in the department of psychiatry in the Perelman School of Medicine.
+He has also recently been elected to the National Academy of Medicine (NAM), one of the nation’s highest honors in the fields of health and medicine.

 “Existing data science techniques cannot accurately understand key cultural nuances in language amongst predominantly communities of color.
 Our methodologies – which center and privilege culture, context and inclusion in machine learning and computer vision analysis – create non-biased and culturally nuanced algorithms to give tech companies a holistic perspective on various business and social issues.
 The companies that adopt these proactive measures are then able to ensure they are not unintentionally propagating bias.”